Separation Anxiety - My Top 3 Information Resources for Pet Guardians

 Trainers, veterinarians, and veterinary behaviourists:

-Professionals can help you and your dog get through this!
+Remember that separation anxiety is a phobia, and therefore a behavioural emergency where you never want your dog to feel that extreme distress, just like you wouldn't allow your dog to suffer with a broken leg.
+Trained professionals can help you and your dog get through this!
 Some of PACTA BC's professional members have specific training and experience dealing with separation anxiety.
 Check for a trainer near you or read the bios of our professional members

 to find one who will work with you remotely.